C. Leon King High School: History

 The school was built on the site of Ridgewood Cemetery, a municipal cemetery for poor African-Americans established in 1942.
 Hillsborough County Public Schools acquired 40 acre of land for the school from a private company in 1959, and that company bought the site from the City of Tampa in 1957; the cemetery is in that plot and became used for agricultural classes.
 In 2019, officials discovered graves of 145 people.

 Academics

 King High School hosts an International Baccalaureate (IB) Program, which began in 1994.
-King High also offers advanced placement courses (KAPS).
+King High also offers Advanced Placement courses (KAPS).

-The school has various academic clubs.
-The speech and debate team competes at various statewide and national NSDA events.
-The math club Mu Alpha Theta has won the county math bowl 22 times and competes at regional and statewide events.
-The science bowl team competes at science bowl and Science Olympiad.
-The math and science clubs administer the qualifying examinations for the various international science olympiads.
-Other academic clubs include HOSA and FBLA.

-The IB Program offers various standard level (SL) and higher level (HL) IB courses in subjects such as English, history, mathematics, physics, chemistry, and biology.